gandax/secureCAR/Raspberry/README.md

     * Start the thread of the model
  * A web server
     * Display a HMI to control and get the value from the car and the model
+    * Calculate the derivative of the difference of the two angles
  * A model
     * Calculate the model with the data from the cra
     * Send its outputs to the web server

+On the client part of our HMI, a warning is displayed if the derivative calculed by the model is too high.
+It can then detect the type of problem depending of the value of the derivative of the angle from  the gyroscope.
+The warning disappears when the car stops.

 ***